Three Australians die from contaminated melon

 At least 15 cases of listeriosis have been reported since authorities were first alerted to the outbreak last month.

-"All 15 cases are elderly people, and most of them have significant underlying health conditions," Director Communicable Diseases New South Wales Health Dr Vicky Sheppeard said in a statement Friday.
+"All 15 cases are elderly people, and most of them have significant underlying health conditions," director of communicable diseases at New South Wales Health doctor Vicky Sheppeard said in a statement Friday.

 Health authorities in New South Wales state confirmed the death of two people from the outbreak this week, with authorities in Victoria confirming the third.